0xC0000054/gmic-8bf/Readme.md

 - G'MIC effects that produce multiple images or resize the image will save the results to external files, these files will have to be manually imported into Photoshop.
 - If you use the G'MIC-Qt ability to "layer" multiple effects in a single  session, Actions will only remember the settings of the most recently applied effect.
-- The plugin will always show its user interface.
+- The plug-in will always show its user interface.

 ### Input/Output Settings for G'MIC-Qt